cea-hpc/modules/doc/source/module.rst

   :envvar:`MODULES_AVAIL_OUTPUT` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
 The :option:`--output`/:option:`-o` command line switches change the value of this configuration option.
+See :envvar:`MODULES_AVAIL_OUTPUT` description for details.

   .. only:: html